- About

 I also edited a special issue for Positions: Asia Critique titled Youth, Labor, and Politics in East Asia that investigates youth unemployment and underemployment—a prominent effect of the deregulation of national economies during the 1990s and 2000s in the region.
 As opposed to understanding youth unemployment and underemployment as social anomalies, this volume analyzes these trends as the new faces of labor.
 The contributors ask what it means for youth to become part of the workforce in a context in which young people are encouraged to think about work as a source of fulfillment, while the employment available to them is increasingly precarious.

-My current book project examines how women use media technologies to protest an authoritarian populist regime in Hungary.
-Since 2010, Hungary’s government has developed an ethno-nationalist and pronatalist program that waives income tax for women who give birth to four or more children, refuses to ratify the Istanbul Convention on violence against women, mobilizes government media to discredit feminist activists, shuts down gender studies programs, and bans LGBT content in schools and children’s media.
-In this context, women join antigovernment activism in large numbers creatively engaging analog and digital media to demand a voice in the political domain.
-The book examines five sites of media activism to which women’s labor has been crucial even if it remains invisible: counter-billboard campaigns, street art, Internet memes, independent theater, and political vlogging.
-This project investigates how women harness analog and digital media to redefine the meaning of the political and build new political commons in Hungary.
+My current book project, From Counterpublics to Commons: Media Activism in Illiberal Hungary, examines how women, LGBTQIA+, and trans activists use media technologies to protest an illiberal regime in Hungary.
+Since 2010, Hungary’s rightwing populist government has developed an ethno-nationalist and pronatalist program that waives income tax for women who give birth to four or more children, refuses to ratify the Istanbul Convention on violence against women, mobilizes government media to discredit feminist, LGBTQIA+, and trans activists, shuts down gender studies programs, and bans LGBTQIA+ content in schools and children’s media.
+In this context, women, LGBTQIA+, and trans people join antigovernment activism in large numbers creatively engaging analog and digital media to demand a voice in the political domain and to promote inclusivity.
+The book examines five sites of media activism to which the labor of women, LGBTQIA+, and trans activists has been crucial even if it remains invisible: counter-billboard campaigns, street art, Internet memes, independent theater, and political vlogging.
+These case studies document the trajectory of antigovernment activism from producing counterpublics to building new political, cultural, social, and economic commons.
+They also illustrate how activists harness media to expand practices of political participation and to redefine the meaning of political work.

 I also started working on a fourth book project, which examines the growing number of single-person households among young people that currently make up 32 percent of the housing market in Japan.
 It explores five sites: the academic discourse on the so-called “parasite singles” phenomenon and young people’s responses to it; the housing market that targets young singletons; the role of the advertising industry in parceling out and transforming into a privileged market segment young people who are living on their own; the development of an artificially intelligent home assistant by Gatebox, which features a 3D holographic character marketed as a “virtual wife” to young men who see “real” relationships as “troublesome;” and the development of AI-powered dating apps such as Aill goen that a growing number of companies promote to their unmarried employees encouraging them to find love and thus become happier and more productive workers.